AlicenJoyHenning/chpc_2024/README.md

-# CSS2024
+# Summer School

-Welcome to the coding summer school
+Welcome to the coding summer school.
+This is a README, a 'metadata' document for the repo.